Policy Recommendations

 - Lawmakers should ensure equitable support for all students—from the most vulnerable to those with additional needs such as multilingual learners —rather than prioritizing one group over another.

-5. Beyond the Classroom: Home-School Collaboration
+5. Home-School Collaboration

 Achieving desired reading outcomes hinges not only on the individual efforts of schools and families, but most importantly, on the two working together while also incorporating community-based assets.